 The role of an independent chair (if appointed)

 In some circumstances an independent chair may be appointed for an examination.
 The role of the independent chair is to ensure that the examination is conducted fairly and professionally, and in accordance with University regulations.
 The independent chair is not expected to be an expert in the subject area, although they should be from a cognate discipline.
 As such the independent chair is not expected to read the thesis or play a role in academic examination of the candidate or question the candidate on the work being examined at the oral examination.
 Further details are given in the Criteria for the appointment of examiners.

 An Independent Chair is required for a viva by video streaming.

 After the examination

-The examiners informally notify the candidate of the result (usually immediately, but no later than 24 hours afterwards).
+The examiners informally notify the PGR of the result (usually immediately, but no later than 24 hours afterwards).
 They will be given one of the following results: pass (or pass subject to editorial and presentational corrections or minor deficiencies), referral or fail.
 Find out more about the outcome of the viva and the results a candidate might receive.